We get all sorts of comments from interested listeners on Sirius 147. Some

 Now here's the tough question.
 Are you really doing this every day?
 If so,

 you will be dropping some weight.
-And second question is- how big are the
+And second question is- how big are

-portion sizes?
+the portion sizes?

 Best next step for you would be to keep a food diary for 1-2 days.
 List

 everything you eat and drink WITH AMOUNTS.
-Let's see what you're actually
+Let's see what you're

-like boredom or stress, etc.
+reason, like boredom or stress, etc.

 I look forward to hearing from you,